-- Rapid advancement in communications media that is altering the way human rights advocates monitor violations, collect and manage data, and communicate with colleagues and the public.
+- Rapid advancement in digital technology that is altering the way human rights advocates monitor violations, collect, manage, and protect data, and analyze findings.

-Grantmaking takes account of these trends through a strategy that is framed by two pillars: defending freedom of expression and enhancing criminal justice.
+Grantmaking takes account of these trends through a strategy that is framed around two fundamental aspects of human rights: free expression and criminal justice.
 There is an emphasis on accountability as essential to securing human rights and a focus on leveraging technology to advance the work.

 Questions about this grantmaking area can be addressed to Quinn Hanzel.